Our ratings of hardware stores, shown on our Ratings Tables, show how

 the chains price index scores for all their stores.

 Although the areas independent stores tended to score higher than the

-big chains for customer satisfaction, none beat Home Depot, Lowes, or
+big chains for customer satisfaction, none beat Home Depot or Lowes for

-Orchard Supply Hardware for price.
-We did, however, find a number of independentsincluding
+price.
+We did, however, find a number of independentsincluding some that

-some that rated high on advice and other quality measureswith below-average
+rated high on advice and other quality measureswith below-average prices.

 At many stores, you can save money by asking for a discount.
 Some independent

 stores offer a 10 to 15 percent discount on all items when a customer uses

 a store charge account or the stores own credit card.
 Because our price

 index scores dont take such discounts into account, such discounts would